-In a 1971 interview, Butterfield allowed that when Muddy Waters first invited him onto the bandstand, he wasn’t yet a master of much, “But everybody there was saying, ‘Yeah, go ahead man, out of sight!’
+In a 1971 interview, Butterfield allowed that when Muddy Waters first invited him onto the bandstand, he wasn’t yet a master of much.
+“But everybody there was saying, ‘Yeah, go ahead man, out of sight!’
 They were humoring me, but that was okay because if they had said, ‘Please, man, come on, stop,’ I might never have gone on.”
-In a joint interview with Waters and Butterfield that Downbeat featured as a cover story in 1969, Muddy remembered of his young charge, “He wasn’t too good when I first noticed him, but he got good…And you always had this particular thing, this something that everybody don’t have, this thing you’re born with, this touch.
+In a joint interview with Waters and Butterfield that Downbeat featured as a cover story in 1969, Muddy remembered his young charge.
+“He wasn’t too good when I first noticed him, but he got good…And you always had this particular thing, this something that everybody don’t have, this thing you’re born with, this touch.
 ‘Cause you used to sing this little song and have the joint going pretty good.
-As soon as you’d walk in, I’d say ‘You’re on next, man'.”
+As soon as you’d walk in, I’d say ‘You’re on next, man’.”

 For many who were captivated by Butterfield’s legend as it came to light in the sixties, he embodied the myth of the hero whose quest requires him to journey through forbidding lands.
 Mike Bloomfield was a witness to Butter’s odyssey, and related it in these words in a Rolling Stone interview in 1968: “Butter wanted to play harp.
 And he went down there, Butter went down there when he was a young man, right down on the street which was the hardest scene in the world, the baddest, filled with bad motherf***ers…Butter went down there with his harp and he sucked up to Junior Wells, and [James] Cotton, and Little Walter.
 After a bit, Butter got better than them…I was just sort of a white kid hanging around, and not really playing the shit right, but Paul was there man…He held his own.
 God, did he hold his own.”